w3c/wcag-act/wcag-ruleset-review-process.md

 1. If AG approves the changes, the rule is republished on the WAI website with the "proposal" indicator removed (i.e. it is published as an approved rule).

-2. If AG requests editorial changes, a [drafts proposal](#1-draft-proposal) is created.
+2. If AG requests editorial changes, a [draft proposal](#1-draft-proposal) is created by an ACT facilitator.
 Once merged, the updated rule is republished on the WAI website with the "proposal" indicator removed.
 This skips the implementations or validation steps.

-3. If AG requests non-editorial, the liaison is tasked to [drafts proposal](#1-draft-proposal).
+3. If AG requests non-editorial, the liaison is tasked to create a [draft proposal](#1-draft-proposal).

 ## Public Feedback